fardinhafiz/GWU-DS-Capstone/README.md

 React - Allows for a visually appealing and reactive interface for the backend.

 ## Steps to Launch
 Step 1 - Download all of the source files and make sure to check all of the packages are the correct version using the requirements.txt file.

+Step 2 - Download the images file from the following Kaggle dataset (https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset/data) once downloading make sure it is in the backend file.

-Step 2 - Navigate to the file in a terminal and then do the following commands to run the backend of the project first
+Step 3 - Navigate to the file in a terminal and then do the following commands to run the backend of the project first

 cd backend